joevly/joevly/README.md

 ## About

-I'm a Web3 Development student focused on **smart contract security** — vulnerability analysis, static/dynamic testing, and Solidity internals.
-My path starts in security research (audits, bug bounty) as the foundation before moving into building protocols of my own.
+I'm a Web3 Development focused on **smart contract security** that vulnerability analysis, static/dynamic testing, and Solidity internals.
+My path starts in security research (audits, bug bounty).

-I care about resource-efficient, high-signal work: every line of code and every hour of research should compound toward a credible, verifiable track record.

 <br/>